NEU-DS-4200-F20-Staff/Assignment---altair-basic-plots/README.md

 ​
 This repository is your starting point for the assignment and includes the instructions below.

-# Aim of the Assignment
+# Aim of the assignment

 [Altair](https://altair-viz.github.io/) is a declarative statistical visualization library for Python, based on [Vega](http://vega.github.io/vega) and [Vega-Lite](http://vega.github.io/vega-lite).
 In this assignment, you are going to learn to create two basic visualizations using Altair.